Can you really travel on the cheap in Dubai?

 If you are only visiting Dubai on a very short stopover, a “Red Ticket” Nol card is what you will need.
 You can purchase this paper ticket from any Metro station at a cost of 2 AED + whatever your starting fare is.
 You have the flexibility with Nol Red to only pay the exact amount of the fare you will need and top up each time.

 Planning on staying a few days and using the Metro often?
 Then you will benefit from purchasing a “Silver Card”.
 The Silver Nol ticket costs 25 AED ($6.80 USD) however includes 19 AED in an “e-purse” and you can keep reloading it.
-The fare you pay when you have a Nol Card with an e-purse is less than on a Red Ticket.
+The fare you pay when you have a Nol Card with an e-purse is less than on a Red Ticket – we explain all the different types of Nol cards for tourists here.

 Taxies are the most convenient way of getting around in Dubai, door to door and certainly, what we would still recommend if you are laden down with luggage.
-The minimum flagfall for taxies is now 15 AED ($4 USD) making it quite pricey for short trips around the city though.
+The minimum flagfall for taxis is now 12 AED (Under $4 USD) making it quite pricey for short trips around the city though.

-Dubai is a series of compromises when it comes to accommodation, and as any good budget traveller will know, flexibility is key when it comes to grabbing a great accommodation deal.
+Dubai is a series of compromises when it comes to accommodation.
+As any good budget traveller will know, flexibility is key when it comes to grabbing a great accommodation deal.

 - Closer to a shopping mall or beach in Dubai, you will pay more.

-- Dubai’s older areas, closer to the airport and the border with Sharjah are cheaper than Dubai and the flashier new areas such as JBR and the Palm Jumeirah.
+- Dubai’s older areas, closer to the airport and the border with Sharjah, are cheaper than Dubai and the flashier new area, such as JBR and the Palm Jumeirah.

 - Try to book accommodation that is well-located to the nearest Metro stop.
 Especially in summer you really don’t want to walk further than 1km to anywhere.